rohith28/pharmacy_counting/README.md

 * To split the each line from input file into `ID, Last_Name, First_Name, Drug_Name, Drug_Cost` i used regular expressions instead of normal split becuase some of the drug names has comma in their drug names and prescriber names.

 # Assumptions :
 * The problem statement has no infomration about the printing format of the cost.
-- For example
+So I made some assumptions like below:
+    - If total cost is  100 then output will be 100
+    - If total is 100.2563 then output will be 100.25

+# Test Cases :
+* This project result is tested with both the run_tests.sh and JUnit test cases.<br>
+    To run the JUnit cases,
+    - First you need to add junit-4.10.jar file
+    - Open the test cases folder under the src folder.
+    - Then run the individual or all test cases.

+# Instructions:
+* Install Java from the [official website](https://java.com/en/).
+* Make sure updated to install and set the environment  of JAVA compiler and interpreter.
+* Update the PATH variable in Environmental variables with the location of JDK and JRE
+* If Java and runtime installed correctly the execute `run.sh` file